 - Single Action/Double Action (SA/DA)- This type of trigger can either be used to release the hammer or to cock and release the hammer on trigger pull.

-Double action only is usually found on weapons with a recessed (inaccessible) hammer.
-SA/DA weapons require an exposed hammer.
-However, not all weapons with an exposed hammer are SA/DA.
+Double action only is usually found on handguns with a recessed (inaccessible) hammer.
+SA/DA guns require an exposed hammer.
+However, not all firearms with an exposed hammer are SA/DA.

 Sometimes, you’ll also hear the term “long trigger pull” which means the distance the trigger has to travel to complete its action is long.
 Many double action pistols have a long trigger pull.
 My Sig Sauer is a prime example of this.